Cow Nose Rays

-Stingray Bay is the Key West Aquarium’s newest hands-on exhibit where visitors can touch cow nose rays (Rhinoptera bonasus).
 Native to the waters of the Atlantic Ocean, cow nose rays are members of the eagle ray family (Myliobatidae) that includes the largest of the rays, the manta.
 Cow nose rays are very friendly and docile!
-Tour Guides will allow guests to interact with our stingrays by touching these animals.
-Guides will discuss the misconception about these animals being dangerous.
+Our knowledgeable staff is prepared to answer any questions you may have, including the misconception that these animals are dangerous.

 Stingrays In The Florida Keys

 Stingrays are some of the most mystical creatures in the sea and they thrive in the waters of the Florida Keys.
 For those of you that want to learn more about stingrays in the wild, here is a guide for everything you should know about stingrays in the Florida Keys.